 After Yuffie steals the party's materia, the player would expect all the random encounters to be a nightmare since everyone is now crippled with stat changes and no abilities other than items and attack.
 However, the random encounters drop powerful items like X-Potions (full healing), Phoenix Downs (revive), and powerful attack items as compensation for a severely disadvantaged party.

-In Final Fantasy IX, right before the first Black Waltz, there's a split path.
+In Final Fantasy IX, first had a healing spring before the first boss battle in the Evil Forest.
+Later, right before the first Black Waltz, there's a split path.
 On the left is a Moogle, which can save and heal you, and on the right is the cutscene for the boss.
 The problem is this: you need Vivi to free the Moogle from the block of Ice it's trapped in, but if you went right and then went back, Zidane's alone and Vivi can't help him.
 It doesn't help that the boss has to be fought with just Zidane, so if you went right first, Good Luck!

 Baten Kaitos always has a save point before every boss battle... of course, since those are the only places in the game with the red save flowers (as opposed to blue), the game isn't particularly trying to hide the fact.